-Tragic losses of life from suicide, like the recent passing of iconic designer Kate Spade and the chef, storyteller, and writer, Anthony Bourdain are absolutely devastating…and preventable.
+Tragic losses of life from suicide, like the recent passing of iconic designer Kate Spade and the chef, storyteller, and writer Anthony Bourdain are absolutely devastating…and preventable.
 Each year, nearly 45,000 Americans die by suicide.
 Furthermore, for every suicide, 25 more are attempted.
 With dire statistics like this, we must find a better way!
 Suicide Prevention is real.
 We can help those with suicidal thoughts.

 What can be done?

 There is a growing body of evidence that Ketamine can mitigate suicidal risk.
 In fact, Ketamine has rapid antidepressant and antisuicidal action.
 Therefore, many studies have assessed the antisuicidal effect of Ketamine.
-Additionally, two of which were in emergency room settings.
+Additionally, two of these were in emergency room settings.
 These studies demonstrated that the antisuicidal effect of Ketamine may even be seen within 40 minutes of treatment.

 Ketamine for major depressive disorder or bipolar depression